mpram/Azure-Defender-for-IoT/Before HOL/Azure Defender for IoT BHOL.md

 Previous to this workshop, after registration, you will receive an Azure Pass to configure with your personal email account, this step will be coordinated with your instructors.

+Go to this link: https://www.microsoftazurepass.com/

+Click on **START**, make sure you set up this pass with a personal email or just create an outlook email account for this training.
+After you login and valicate the account.
+You will ask to **Enter the Promo Code**, here you will copy the Azure Pass Code you receive by email and then click on **Claim Promo Code**.

+After a few minutes you should have a Subscription available to start setting up your servicces in the next exercises.

 ## **Exercise 2: Set up Environment** ##